phrz/lg-washer-dryer-card/README.md

 # Installation (manual)
 1. Where `config` is the location of your `configuration.yaml` file, create `config/www` if it does not already exist.
 Then place the contents from this repository's `config/www` into yours.
 If you don't plan to user all the machine types, you can leave out the images that you don't require.
 2. On your Lovelace dashboard, click the three dots in the top right, and select `Edit Dashboard`.
-Now click the three dots again, and click `Manage Resources`.
+Now click the three dots again, and click `Manage Resources` (if you don't have this option, click your User on the sidebar and enable Advanced Mode).
 Tap `Add Resource` in the bottom right, then enter `/local/7segment.css` and ensure the type is set to `Stylesheet`.
 Complete the entry.
 3. Add the contents of this repository's `configuration.yaml` to your own.
 If you already have a template sensors entry like this, these sensors can be added alongside your other template sensors.
 4. **Important:** rename `sensor.washer` to the entity ID of your LG Washer, `sensor.washer_run_state` to the corresponding Washer Run State sensor, `sensor.dryer` to your dryer, and `sensor.dryer_run_state` to the Dryer Run State sensor.
 (In the configuration as well as the cards themselves)
 **Note**: The config file contains sensors for multiple LG machines (Washer, Dryer, Dishwasher, etc.) -- Remove the entries you do not need.